Hiroking0/Qubit_Char/README.md

 It will add a portion of 0s with the length zero_length at the end of the readout pulse, and repeat that portion of zeros by zero_multiple times.
 For example if you use zero_length = 1000 and zero_multiple = 2000.
 The total dead time will be 1000*2000 samples. (for 1GS/s this will be 2ms)

-### Adding a new pattern
+### Adding a new pulse shape
 Use the sweep_pulse class as a template.
 You must have a constructor with all the necessary parameters for the pulse.
-The make function should return a 2d array for each of the channels as described above
+The make function should return a 2d array for each of the channels as described above.
+### Adding a new measurement sequence.
+Must be added to the send_funcs file in lib.
+This is where a function should be made that generates a pulse group and returns it.
+There should also be a case for the measurement name in the main function.

 ## Fitting
 These files are used to plot saved data with a fit line overlayed with it.